sensu/sensu-go-workshop/lessons/operator/10/README.md

 ### Silencing Alerts on Multiple Hosts

 Sensu silences are applied to events by matching two event properties: subscription (`event.entity.subscriptions` or `event.check.subscriptions`), and the check name (`event.check.metadata.name`).

-These configuration parameters offer
+You can configure these in the following ways:

-- Silencing a specific check on a specific entity:
+- Silence a specific check on a specific entity:

   ```
   subscription: entity:1-424242
   check: app-health
   ```

-- Silencing a specific check on any entity:
+- Silence a specific check on any entity:

   ```
   subscription: *
   check: app-health
   ```

-- Silencing any check on a specific subscription:
+- Silence any check on a specific subscription:

   ```
   subscription: postgres